MisbahKhan0009/CSE332-SFM-NSU/Quiz 01/Quiz 01 Suggestions.md

  ### 3. How programs and data are stored in a stored program computer?

-Ans: Programs are represented as sequences of instructions, while data is stored in memory locations that can be accessed and manipulated by the program instructions.
+Ans: Programs are represented as machine code while data is stored in memory with it's binary representation.

  ### 4. What is the benefit of a stored program computer over a non-stored program computer?